emilypx/appfair.github.io/index.md

 The simplest way to remove your app from showing up in the **App Fair.app** catalog is to mark your repository or organization as "private", or else archive (or delete) your organization's `/APP-ORG/App` fork.

 In addition, disabling issues or discussions for your `/APP-ORG/App` fork will also have the result of making your app no longer appear as a valid installation candidate in the **App Fair.app** catalog.
-Discussions and issues are required in order to allow users a channel for support questions and other communications.
+Since discussions and issues are required in order to allow users a channel for support questions and other communications, disabling either of these features will remove these apps from the catalog the next time it is generated.

 ### How can I have someone else's app removed from the App Fair?